 The Turbine is Up!

 Our 600KW wind turbine stands tall on the Newburyport skyline, adding an elegant and graceful presence of renewable energy.
-It is now fully commissioned and generating almost all of the power needed for our operations.
+It generates approximately sixty percent of the total electricity needed to power our operations.

 Our Wind Turbine Ribbon Cutting Ceremony